Dr. Jacobsen works with all ages, including children, adolescents, and adults.

 Tourette’s Disorder or Chronic Tic Disorders

 Tourette’s Disorder occurs when an individual has involuntary muscular movements or vocalizations that are called tics.
-Although this is a neurological disorder, a form of CBT has been shown to greatly reduce or eliminate the motor or vocal tics.
+Although this is a neurological disorder, a form of CBT called Cognitive Behavioral Intervention for Tics (CBIT) has been shown to reduce and strengthen management of motor and vocal tics.

 Selective Mutism is characterized by an inability to speak in one or more social settings (e.g., at school, in public places, with adults) despite being able to speak comfortably in other settings (e.g., at home with family).
 The individual with SM typically refrains from social participation at school and other settings due to a pronounced anxiety.
 Most affected children and adolescents function typically in other ways and learn age appropriate skills; however, some may have co-occurring anxiety disorders, impaired social skills, and communication disorders in addition to and/or resulting from SM.